-Figure 2: Publish and Share Public API documentation
+Figure 6: Publish and Share Public API documentation

 The Public API lends itself to multiple usage models which are discussed in the following section.
 These can include an end-user who interacts using only a GUI client, a developer wishing to extend their legacy system with features of Publish and Share or wanting to extend the platform to customize it to their needs.
-The API is designed to achieve these workflows by following an open standard for specification and documentation which includes example requests and responses.
+The API is designed to achieve these workflows

-Using the Public API
+5.1.1 Using the Public API

-Using the API consists of making one or more HTTP requests via the standard methods - GET, POST, PUT, PATCH or DELETE [6].
+Using the API consists of making one or more HTTP requests via the standard methods - GET, POST, PUT, PATCH or DELETE [11].
 Each request is stateless and does not retain information from previous requests.
 The API uses the JavaScript Object Notation a.k.a JSON format for data interchange.
 In response to a request, the server sends a response.
 The response contains HTTP status codes which indicate the request status and optionally a JSON payload in the response body if the request was successful.
 It is up to the client to formulate a request and interpret the response as per the API specification.